jatin-12-2002/Hate_Speech_Classification/README.md

 ## Dataset

 The dataset used in this project consists of labeled text for **Hate Speech Classification**, where each word in the text is tagged with its corresponding entity label.
-The dataset follows the typical NER format with tokens and corresponding labels for various entity types such as **no hate** and **hate and abusive**.
+The dataset follows the typical format with tokens and corresponding labels for various entity types such as **no hate** and **hate and abusive**.

 You can either download an existing dataset or use your custom data by formatting it to match the token-label format as required.
-Here is the Dataset [Link](data/dataset.zip)
+Here is the Dataset [Link](data/dataset.zip).

+You can download the dataset from Kaggle also using this [Link](https://www.kaggle.com/datasets/suchindrakumar057/hate-speech-and-offensive-language-dataset/data)

 ## Installation